 A general understanding of the geography of New Jersey might be helpful but is not necessary.

-Social Studies classes could use this resource to explore and discuss the ways geography and climate intersect.
+Social Studies classes can use this resource to explore and discuss the ways geography and climate intersect.

 After introducing the data in the resource, have students choose a month and year (e.g., when they were born, when they started school, or when they went on vacation) and have them explore the maps.
 Conduct a class conversation about what students noticed and wondered about the maps.